solvexia/solvexia-api-docs/users/users.md

 ## Add user permission for a given resource

-Add resource permission of a user.
+Add resource permission to the user.

 ```apacheconfig
 POST /v1/users/{userId}/permissions